jelu/lim-plugin-zonalizer/README.md

 Indicates that the requested id was not found, see `message` for the corresponding API error.

+#### 415 UNSUPPORTED MEDIA TYPE

+Indicates that requested media type or languages are unsupported, see `message` for the corresponding API error.

 #### 500 INTERNAL SERVER ERROR